MileHacker Logo

 Taxis & Ride-Sharing

-Taxis and ride-sharing apps provide easy and relatively affordable options for getting around Ho Chi Minh City, notably for farther travel or when carrying luggage.
+Taxis and ride-sharing apps provide straightforward and relatively affordable options for navigating Ho Chi Minh City, particularly for farther travel or when carrying luggage.

 Licensed Taxis

-• Reputable Companies: Stick to well-known, licensed taxi companies like Vinasun (white) and Mai Linh (green).
+• Reputable Companies: Stay on well-lit-known, licensed taxi companies like Vinasun (white) and Mai Linh (green).
 Avoid unmarked taxis.

 • Meters: Always ensure the driver turns on the meter at the start of your journey.

 • Payment: Cash (VND) is the preferred payment method.
-Some taxis accept credit cards, but not always reliable.
+Some you can pay for taxis with credit cards, but not always reliable.

 Ride-Sharing Apps